 By filing a lawsuit against the maker of Xarelto, you may be entitled to collect compensation for all current and future medical expenses related to the treatment of your injury, as well as for damages for pain and suffering.
 Additionally, filing a lawsuit can help hold the drug’s manufacturer accountable for releasing an allegedly defective drug into the marketplace, and to discourage other pharmaceutical companies from engaging in similar conduct.

 Do I Have a Xarelto Lawsuit?

 The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Xarelto lawsuits.
 We are handling individual litigation nationwide and currently accepting new internal bleeding cases in all 50 states.

-Free Xarelto Lawsuit Evaluation: If you or a loved one has suffered from an internal bleeding event after being treated with Xarelto, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Xarelto internal bleeding suit and we can help.
+Free Xarelto Lawsuit Evaluation: If you or a loved one was injured by Xarelto, you should contact our law firm immediately.
+You may be entitled to compensation by filing a Xarelto Suit and we can help.